 Many other skincare ingredients (think: ginger, turmeric, green tea) target inflammation to keep the skin healthy.
 CBD also targets inflammation but differently — it balances our skin's cannabinoid system by activating the receptors and regulating endogenous (our body's own) cannabinoids.
 Reap these benefits and more with 100 mg of CBD in BLUNT SKINCARE's Isolate Pure CBD Balancing Face Oil.

 What Does Full-Spectrum Extract Mean?

 The cannabis plant contains many different cannabinoids.
-The most abundant are CBD and THC, the latter gives you that "high" feeling.
-Any cannabis plant with less than 0.3% of THC is considered hemp and is legal to be grown in the US.
-The full-spectrum term refers to the least processed extract, meaning it still contains all cannabinoids present in the plant.
+The most abundant are CBD and THC, the latter which gives you that "high" feeling.
+Any cannabis plant with less than 0.3 percent of THC is considered hemp and is legal to be grown in the United States.
+"Full-spectrum" refers to the least processed extract, meaning it still contains all cannabinoids present in the plant.
 What does it mean for your skin?
 It means more cannabinoids!
-Not only it's benefiting from CBD, but the additional cannabinoids (CBG, CBN, CBC, even trace amounts of THC) also activate more receptors and provide the holistic "entourage effect," meaning a greater therapeutic benefit of fighting inflammation and free radicals.
-You can find the full-spectrum hemp extract in our MOONROCK Full Spectrum Renewal Face Oil.
+Your skin is not only benefiting from CBD, but the additional cannabinoids (CBG, CBN, CBC, even trace amounts of THC), which activate more receptors and provide the holistic "entourage effect."
+That means a greater therapeutic benefit of fighting inflammation and free radicals.
+You can find the full-spectrum extract in BLUNT SKINCARE's Moonrock Full Spectrum Renewal Face Oil.